XAdanM/XAdamM.github.io/content/posts/avatar.md

 Lalani: I say we jump out the window again.

-Billiam: Do you really think this trick will work twice?
+Billiam: (skeptical) You really think this trick will work twice?

 Bella: Uh, shouldn't we not be exposing all of our strategic communications to the enemy?

 Lalani: How else are we supposed to coordinate an escape?

-Bobert: I know.
+Bobert: (suddenly excited) I know.
 I have a secret method of last resort.

 Bella: Stop talking and save us, Mr. Crypto!